 Do your bit to help preserve bird species by taking part in this invaluable annual survey

 Gamekeepers, farmers and land managers across the country are being asked to pledge their support to the Game & Wildlife Conservation Trust (GWCT) Big Farmland Bird Count.

 At the end of the count the results will be analysed by the GWCT and all participants will receive a report of the findings.

 How to take part in the Big Farmland Bird Count

-2. Count your birds on a day between 8 and 17 February.
+2. Count your birds on a day between 5 and 21 February.
 Spend about 30 minutes recording the species and number of birds seen on one particular area of the farm.

 3. Once you’ve completed your count, submit your results.